openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

 It's a very common fact that nobody likes to write documentation.
 Heck, nobody likes to read it either.
 But there are times when we have to read it in order to, say, finish the project on time, or, especially when working in software development, even write it.
 If you only have to read it, we always encouraged you to do so, but if you'll have to write the manual pages and need a kickstart, here's the article for you.
 If you worked previously with HTML your life will be easier, but if not it's alright.
 Writing manual pages for Linux is not that hard, despite the look of the pages when read in plain-text.
 So basically you'll need some Linux knowledge and the ability to use a text editor.
 You will learn (with examples, of course) the main concepts in text formatting as applied to man pages and how to write a simple manual page.
 Since we used yest as an example for our [C development tutorial](http://how-to.linuxcareer.com/c-development-on-linux-introduction), we will use snippets from its manual page to illustrate our point during this article. (...)

-
+â€

+â€œ

         [net.tutsplus.com/Jeffrey Way: Quick Tip: How to Work with GitHub and Multiple Accounts](http://net.tutsplus.com/tutorials/tools-and-tips/how-to-work-with-github-and-multiple-accounts/)

 So you have a personal [GitHub](http://github.com/) account; everything is working perfectly.
 But then, you get a new job, and now need to have the ability to push and pull to multiple accounts.
 How do you do that?
-I™ll show you how! (...)
+Iâ€™ll show you how! (...)

-
+â€

 ### For System Administrators

+â€œ

         [Linuxaria: Protect your server with SSHGuard](http://linuxaria.com/recensioni/protect-your-server-with-sshguard?lang=en)

-I™ve already talked about [fail2ban](http://linuxaria.com/howto/fail2ban-brute-force-attacks) and [logcheck](http://linuxaria.com/pills/logcheck-scan-your-logs-and-warns-you), 2 tools that can scan your logs and do actions, based on rules that you can give/modify, usually modify your [iptables](http://linuxaria.com/tag/iptables) rules to stop active attacks against your server or simply send you a warning if some thing is found in the logs.
+Iâ€™ve already talked about [fail2ban](http://linuxaria.com/howto/fail2ban-brute-force-attacks) and [logcheck](http://linuxaria.com/pills/logcheck-scan-your-logs-and-warns-you), 2 tools that can scan your logs and do actions, based on rules that you can give/modify, usually modify your [iptables](http://linuxaria.com/tag/iptables) rules to stop active attacks against your server or simply send you a warning if some thing is found in the logs.

-Today we™ll see a similar tool, [sshguard](http://www.sshguard.net/), it is different from the other two in that it is written in C, so it™s uses less memory and CPU while running, but still achiving the same results. (...)
+Today weâ€™ll see a similar tool, [sshguard](http://www.sshguard.net/), it is different from the other two in that it is written in C, so itâ€™s uses less memory and CPU while running, but still achiving the same results. (...)

-
+â€

+â€œ

         [IBM developerWorks/Roderick W. Smith: Learn Linux, 302 (Mixed environments): NetBIOS and WINS](http://www.ibm.com/developerworks/linux/library/l-lpic3-314-2/index.html)